 \subsection{Datasets}

-The ImageNet-1K~\cite{dset_imagenet} dataset devoid of labels is used for self-supervised pretraining throughout the main experiments.
+The ImageNet-1K~\citep{dset_imagenet} dataset, devoid of labels, is used for self-supervised pretraining throughout the main experiments.
 For downstream fine-tuning and evaluation, we leverage a varied set of natural image classification datasets that encompass a wide array of tasks, including general image classification, fine-grained recognition across species and objects, scene understanding, and texture categorization.
-The datasets include Food 101~\cite{dset_food}, CIFAR10~\cite{dset_cifar10_and_cifar100}, CIFAR100~\cite{dset_cifar10_and_cifar100}, Caltech-UCSD Birds-200-2011 (CUB200)~\cite{CUB200}, SUN397 scene dataset~\cite{SUN397}, StanfordCars~\cite{dset_StanfordCars}, FGVC Aircraft~\cite{dset_aircrafts}, PASCAL VOC 2007~\cite{VOC}, Describable Textures Dataset (DTD)~\cite{dset_DTD}, Oxford-IIIT Pets~\cite{dset_pets}, Caltech-101 \cite{dset_caltech101} and Oxford 102 Flowers~\cite{dset_flowers}.
-All downstream datasets are split into training, validation, and test partitions, with details on how these assignments are made in Section~\ref{subsec:app_datasets} of Appendix~\ref{app:exp}.
+The datasets include Food 101~\citep{dset_food}, CIFAR10~\citep{dset_cifar10_and_cifar100}, CIFAR100~\citep{dset_cifar10_and_cifar100}, Caltech-UCSD Birds-200-2011 (CUB200)~\citep{CUB200}, SUN397 scene dataset~\citep{SUN397}, StanfordCars~\citep{dset_StanfordCars}, FGVC Aircraft~\citep{dset_aircrafts}, PASCAL VOC 2007~\citep{VOC}, Describable Textures Dataset (DTD)~\citep{dset_DTD}, Oxford-IIIT Pets~\citep{dset_pets}, Caltech-101 \citep{dset_caltech101} and Oxford 102 Flowers~\citep{dset_flowers}.
+Additionally, we use the combined VOC07+12~\citep{VOC} dataset for both object detection and semantic segmentation, and the fine-grained partition of Cityscapes~\citep{CityScapes} for semantic segmentation.
+All downstream datasets are split into training, validation, and test partitions, with details on how these assignments are made in Section~\ref{subsec:app_datasets}.